keivinonline/devops-tools/aws_certs/saa/README.md

 - retains copy of frequent data locally
 ### Gateway stored volumes
 - for inexpensive data
+### Unified cloudwatch agent
+1. collect internal system-level metrics for ec2 or on prem
+2. collect custom metrics from apps on ec2 using statsD and collectD
+3. collect logs from ec2 or on prem
+4. for autoscaling group, can aggregate metrics using "aggregate_dimensions" in agent config

+### ECS and outpost
+- ec2 launch type with EC2 is supported in outpost for low latency onprem usage
+- for consistent high cpu and mem usage
+### Redshift - performance data
+1. cloudwatch metrics - cpu, latency and throughput of redshift clusters
+2. query/load data via redshift console
+- custom queries can eb created to query performance data can support up to 10 Gbps for single-flow traffic
+- instances not within cluster placement group can use 5 Gbps for single flow
+### DynamoDB - global secondary index
+- GSI allows different hash key for the table for complex queries
+### ECMP - equal cost multi path
+- aws provides 2 vpn endpoints, ECMP can be used to carry traffic on both endpoints to increase performance
+### EFA - elastic fabric adapter
+- must be be a member of SG that allows all inbound and outbound to itself
+- OS-bypass capabilities for non windows
+### Codepipeline - S3 source
+1. cloudwatch even rule and cloudtrail must be applied
+2. disable peeriodic checks
+### Placement groups
+- can migrate instances between placement groups but merging is not supported
+1. cluster placement group
+- provides high performance networking
 ## 4. Design secure architectures

 ### Network load balancer (NLB) - TLS